 The nurse anesthesia program is housed in the Bouvé College of Health Sciences, which encourages interdisciplinary collaboration with other healthcare disciplines.
 This high level of integration is part of what has made us one of the highest nationally ranked programs in the Northeast in the U.S. News and World Report ranking.

-Northeastern offers a traditional masterʼs degree, an accelerated masterʼs for certified registered nurse anesthetists (CRNAs), a certificate of advanced graduate study, and participation in the U.S. Army Graduate Program in Nurse Anesthesia.
+Northeastern offers a traditional masterʼs degree, an accelerated masterʼs for certified registered nurse anesthetists (CRNAs), a Certificate of Advanced Graduate Study (CAGS), and participation in the U.S. Army Graduate Program in Nurse Anesthesia.

 Students graduate in May each year and are eligible to sit for the national certification examination for nurse anesthetists, administered by the Council on Certification of Nurse Anesthetists.

-- Pass rate for first-time test takers on the National Certification Exam (NCE) offered through the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) for the graduating class in 2015 was 80 percent and 100 percent with second-time takers.
+- Pass rate for first-time test takers on the National Certification Exam (NCE) offered through the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) for the graduating class in 2016 was 80 percent.

-- The attrition rate for the graduating class in 2015 was 13.6 percent.
+- The attrition rate for the class that graduated in 2016 was 4 percent.

 Complete all courses and requirements listed below unless otherwise indicated.